austinseraphin/motion-accessibility/README.md

 ### Notifications

-The UIAccessibility notifications can either come from UIKit or from an applications.
+The UIAccessibility notifications can either come from UIKit or from  applications.
 You can observe them with the standard notification center.
 You can post them with `Accessibility.post_notification`.
-Motion-Accessibility adds an accessibility_notification method to the Symbol class, so you can use any of these symbols.
+It takes one of the following symbols as a parameter.
+Many notifications have additional parameters as well.
+Motion-Accessibility adds an accessibility_notification method to the Symbol class.

-- :layout_changed
-- :screen_changed
-- :page_scrolled
-- :announcement
-- :announcement_did_finish
-- :closed_captioning
-- :guided_access
-- :inverted_colors
-- :mono_audio
-- :voiceover

-For example, if a view controller removes a subview and adds another, you will want to post the layout changed notification.
+For example, if a view controller removes a subview and adds another, you will want to post the screen changed notification.
 You can do this with

 ```
-Accessibility.post_notification(:layout_changed)
+Accessibility.post_notification(:screen_changed)
 ```

 Much easier, don't you think?

+#### :layout_changed
+Your application should post this notification when a  part of the screen's layout changes.
+It has one parameter.
+You can provide a string which VoiceOver should speak.
+You can also provide an accessibility element, such as a UIView, and VoiceOver will move there.
+#### :screen_changed
+Your application should post this notification when a major part of the screen changes.
+It has the same parameter as `:layout_changed`.
+- :page_scrolled
+Post this notification after calling `Accessibility.scroll`.
+Include a string which describes the scrolling action, for example "Page 3 of 10".
+#### :announcement
+Post this notification to make VoiceOver output something.
+Just include the string.
-#### Zoom Type
+#### :announcement_did_finish

-The :announcement_did_finish notification posts these.
-Use the zoom_type method on the following symbols.
+UIKit posts this announcement when VoiceOver finishes announcing something.
+It accepts a dictionary with the following keys as a parameter.
+Use the zoom_type method on these symbols.
 - :announcement_key_string_value
 - :announcement_key_was_successful
+#### :closed_captioning
+UIKit posts this when the user toggles closed captioning.
+#### :guided_access
+UIKit posts this when the user toggles guided access.
+#### :inverted_colors
+UIKit posts this when the user toggles inverted colors.
+#### :mono_audio
+UIKit posts this when the user toggles mono audio.
+#### :voiceover
+UIKit posts this when the user toggles VoiceOver.

+### Determining the Status of Accessibility Components
+You can use these handy methods to determine the status of different accessibility components.
+They take no parameters and return true or false.
+- `Accessibility.voiceover_running?`
+- `Accessibility.closed_captioning_enabled?`
+- `Accessibility.guided_access_enabled?`
+- `Accessibility.invert_colors_enabled?`
+- `Accessibility.mono_audio_enabled?`
+Additionally, these two methods relate to the Zoom screen magnification software.
+#### `Accessibility.zoom_focused_changed`
+This notifies Zoom that an app's focus has changed.
+It takes a zoom type described above, a frame, and the view containing the frame.
+#### `Accessibility.register_gesture_conflicts_with_zoom`
+This issues a dialog to the user when a three-fingered gesture conflicts with Zoom.
+It lets them choose to disable Zoom or continue.
 ## contributing